opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 	    if (!OpenCVLoader.initAsync(OpenCVLoader.OPENCV_VERSION_2_4_0, this, mOpenCVCallBack))
 	    {
         	Log.e(TAG, "Cannot connect to OpenCV Manager");
-        	//finish();
+        	finish();
 	    }
 	}

 	// ...
     }

-It this case application works with OpenCV Manager in asynchronious fashion.
-OnEngineConnected callback will be called in UI thread, when initialisation finishes.
+It this case application works with OpenCV Manager in asynchronous fashion.
+OnManagerConnected callback will be called in UI thread, when initialization finishes.
-Attension, It is not allowed to use CV calls or load OpenCV-dependent native libs before invoking this callback.
+Attention, It is not allowed to use CV calls or load OpenCV-dependent native libs before invoking this callback.
 Load your own native libraries after OpenCV initialization.

-Application development with static initialisation
+Application development with static initialization
 --------------------------------------------------

 In this way of using OpenCV all OpenCV binaries a linked and put to your application package.
-It is designed for experimantal and local development purposes only.
+It is designed for experimental and local development purposes only.
 This way is depricated for production code.
-If you want to publish your app use aproach with async initialisation.
+If you want to publish your app use approach with async initialization.

 #.
 Add OpenCV library project to your workspace.
 Go to :guilabel:`File –> Import –> Existing project in your workspace`, push Browse button and select OpenCV SDK path.